Each row of the table corresponds to a different model and each column

 to a different method.
 The metric must be a scalar.
 The way in which

-standard error is shown (or not shown) is controlled by se_format
+standard error is shown (or not shown) is controlled by se_format.

 Usage